 - VR is becoming much more common, but programmers will never be able to interact with virtual environments.

 - The escapism is commonplace among those that use VR environments, and people start living in the virtual world instead of dealing with real-world issues.

 - Training with a VR environment never has the same result as training and working in the real world.
 This means if somebody done well with simulated tasks in a VR environment, there is still no guarantee that a person doing well in the real world.

 Here are the important applications of AR technology:

 - AR apps are being developed which embed text, images, videos, etc.

 - Printing and advertising industries are using AR technology apps to display digital content on top of real-world magazines.

 - AR technology allows you for the development of translation apps that helps you to interpret the text in other languages for you.

 - With the help of the Unity 3d Engine tool, AR is being used to develop real-time 3D Games.

-Here, are an important applications of Virtual Reality:
+Here are the important applications of VR: